Propo41/aust_travels/README.md

 # Contribution Guidelines

 1. To change the color of items, use the colors defined in `theme.palatte.admin.*` which can be found in the path: `src/theme/palette.js`
+2. Only use the material UI library in the app.
+Refer to: https://mui.com/
 2. To create your own custom styles, follow the following steps in the component file:

 ```js